chunnel.co.uk › Pets

 Do pets stay in the car during the crossing?

 Yes.
-On the Eurotunnel your dog or cat stays in the car with you for the whole 35-minute journey.
-There are no kennels and your pet is never separated from you, which is why the tunnel is popular with pet owners.
+Your dog or cat stays in the car with you for the whole 35-minute journey.
+You are not separated from your pet at any point.

 How does pet check-in work at Folkestone?

-Pet passports issued in Great Britain are no longer valid for travel to the EU after Brexit.
-You now need an Animal Health Certificate instead.
-Passports issued in some other countries may still be valid, so check the official guidance for your situation.
+No. Pet passports issued in Great Britain are no longer valid for travel to the EU after Brexit.
+You now need an Animal Health Certificate for each trip instead.

 How much does it cost to take a pet on the Eurotunnel?

-There is a charge per pet added to your car booking, plus the vet costs for the Animal Health Certificate and treatments.
-Check the current pet fee in the booking module above, and your vet for the certificate cost.
+There is a per-pet charge added to your car booking, on top of the vet costs for the microchip, rabies vaccination, Animal Health Certificate and tapeworm treatment.